Early Settlers' Graves, Home Island

 The Early Settlers' Graves are heritage-listed burial places at Jalan Kipas, Home Island, Cocos (Keeling) Islands, Australia.
-It was added to the Australian Commonwealth Heritage List on 22 June 2004.
+The graves were added to the Australian Commonwealth Heritage List on 22 June 2004.

 History

 The community cemetery (Home Island Cemetery) has not always been at the northern extremity of Home Island.
-During the late 1800s there were several other gravesites much closer to the present settlement.
+During the late 1800s there were several other grave sites much closer to the present settlement.
 The decision to create a separate burial ground was made around the turn of the century after the recommendation of a visiting doctor who was concerned about the quality of the community's water supply.

-A couple of these gravesites are still in evidence today.
+A couple of these grave sites are still in evidence today.
 The Early Settler's Graves are located near the present school.
 The grave of Suma, an original settler from Alexander Hare's party, can still be seen beneath a tree at the back of the school.
 Suma arrived on Cocos as a small boy and went on to become an 'imam' or priest in the late nineteenth century.
 His leadership was praised by lone yachtsman, Joshua Slocum, who visited the islands in 1896.